v-Pranshu/ReactionForceCalculator/README.md

-## code to test Eigen library, calculates reaction forces on a block kept on ground
+## Code to test Eigen library, calculates reaction forces on a block kept on ground